digital-ent/wps/README.md

+# Simple Static Project

-This project was first developed by Digital Ent and is free to use/modified under the MIT license.
+This project was originally developed by **Digital Ent** and is free to use or modify under the [MIT License](LICENSE).

-**_ HOW TO (START) _**
+## 🚀 How to Start

-To start this simple project, drag and drop the index.html to your preferred browser, no other actions required.
+To launch the project, simply **drag and drop `index.html` into your preferred browser**.
+No installation or server setup required.

-**_ HOW TO (END) _**

-- Version 1.0
-  / Simple static project (No third-party, no frameworks) / File reader (.txt only [FileReader limitations, I guess]) / Time and word count adjustment function (In minutes, automatically turned into millisecond via JS script in the backend code)
-  / Custom BGs (for non-commercial use).
+## 🔚 How to End

+Just close the browser tab. 😄

+## 📦 Features (Version 1.0)

+- Simple static project (No third-party libraries or frameworks)
+- File reader: `.txt` only (due to FileReader API limitations)
+- Time and word count adjustment (input in minutes, auto-converted to milliseconds in JS)
+- Custom background support *(non-commercial use only)*
-  / Customized buttons
+- Customized buttons
-  / History (Displays the previous words shown)
+- Word history (displays previously shown words)
-  / Added information button (currently useless)
+- Added "info" button *(currently non-functional)*
-  / Non-responsive design
+- Non-responsive design

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).